Myth: Hard Work Beats Depression

 Fact: Hope for Better Days Is Real

 In the depths of depression, people may think there's no hope for a better life.
 This hopelessness is part of the illness, not a reality.
 With treatment, positive thinking gradually replaces negative thoughts.
-Sleep and appetite often improve as the depressed mood lifts.
-And people who've seen a counselor for talk therapy may be equipped with better coping skills to deal with the stresses in life that can get you down.
+Sleep and appetite improve as the depressed mood lifts.
+And people who've seen a counselor for talk therapy are equipped with better coping skills to deal with the stresses in life that can get you down.